devsecops/bootcamp/README.md

 * IT Security Professionals looking to transform their skills and remove gatekeeper processes
 * DevOps professionals seeking to understand security
 * IT Professionals seeking to understand the cultural differences of DevOps and Building Security into workloads

+# Prerequisites
+* Previous development experience
+* Familiarty with common IT concepts and technologies

 # Bootcamp Objectives
 Individuals that attend the DevSecOps bootcamp have demonstrated:

-* Understanding of DevSecOps
-* Knowledge of DevSecOps Principles, Vocabulary, and main Concepts
+* Knowledge of DevSecOps Fundamentals, Principles, Vocabulary, and Concepts
 * Applied hands-on development, security and operational skills
 * Awareness regarding cultural and organizational considerations
-* Know how to apply Lean, Agile and Scrum
+* Awareness of Lean, Agile, Scrum, DevOps and Rugged (Software, DevOps, etc.)
-* Can effectively contribute to the advancement of DevSecOps
+* Effectively contribute to the advancement of DevSecOps
-* Understand how to remove gating processes
+* Understand how to safely remove gating processes
-* Can develop some of the automation necessary to support DevSecOps environments
+* Develop automation necessary to support DevSecOps environments
-* Can work with software-defined platforms that support DevOps
+* Work with software-defined platforms that support DevOps

 # Curriculum
 You cannot learn the right things to do until you fail a few times.
 The DevSecOps Bootcamp is 9 weeks with each week dedicated to a new lesson.
 Details: [Curriculum](CURRICULUM.md)